fabio-miranda/fabio-miranda.github.io/research/research.md

 ***
 ### Themes
 Below I highlight some of my current interests.
 Note that a paper (or research project) can fall under multiple themes, as it makes use of (or contributes to) multiple fields in computer science.
-Also note that this is a non-exhaustive list, and the main goal is to just give a general idea of my work and research.
+Also, note that this is a non-exhaustive list, and the main goal is to give a general idea of my work and research.

 #### Visual data analysis

 <img style="float: right" src="../publications/raster-join-demo/raster-join-demo-teaser.png" alt="Urbane" title="Urbane" width="30%">

 Effective analysis and exploration of data require feedback loops and close collaboration with domain experts and stakeholders to understand their needs and expectations.
 Well-designed visualizations and interactions enable users to gain actionable insights into problems by formulating and testing hypotheses, and address domain specific challenges.
-In my research I am interested in proposing new visual representations, data mining techniques, and query models that enable easy and effective exploration of large data.
+In my research I am interested in: proposing new visual representations, data mining techniques, and query models that enable easy and effective exploration of large data.

 ##### Example of papers
 * *Shadow Accrual Maps: Efficient Accumulation of City-Scale Shadows over Time*, IEEE Transactions on Visualization and Computer Graphics ([link](https://fmiranda.me/papers/shadow-accrual-maps/))